 The successful transition from Head Start to kindergarten is a major focus of NWMTHS.
-Through partnerships with kindergarten teachers, elementary principals, and family we strive to make certain each child transitions successfully to kindergarten.
+Through partnerships with kindergarten teachers, elementary principals, and family we strive to make certain each child transitions successfully from Head Start to kindergarten.

+NWMTHS's curriculum helps to ensure that children who leave NWMTHS are ready for kindergarten.
 Transition activities are carried out with surrounding school districts where the Head Start children will attend kindergarten.
-These activities include parent training, meetings with school staff, and a transition checklist.
-The checklist offers information on how the parents as well as the teacher see the child in terms of going forward to kindergarten.
+These activities include parent training, meetings with elementary school staff, and visits to kindergarten classrooms.
+Teacher Advocates meet with families to complete a transition checklist.
+This checklist offers information on how the parents as well as the teacher advocates see the child in terms of going forward to kindergarten.
 With parent permission, information is shared with the receiving school.
-Transition meetings are also held for children with disabilities.
+Transition meetings are also held with the Head Start parent, Head Start teacher advocate, disabilities manager, school district kindergarten teacher, school principal, and special education teacher to discuss any special needs that need to be addressed for children with disabilities.